gscontras/alternatives/README.md

 	- "who" and "what" stand as proper nouns
 	- "how", "when", and "where" stand as adverbs
 	- "what/which X" stand as quantifiers
-	- "Only `why' seems to lead us outside the bounds of Montague English (and we shall ignore it)."
+	- "Only 'why' seems to lead us outside the bounds of Montague English (and we shall ignore it)."
 - Classing "who" and "what" as proper names, ther should be regarded as denoting ***sets*** of individuals
 - A question like "who walks?" itself denotes a set, namely the set whose members are the propositions "X walks", where X is in the denotation of "who"
 - A question sets up a choice-situation between a set of propositions (its answers)